This Web Site in English Sito Web in Italiano

 In all up-graded situations the target is joint and shared: let's deliver the utmost value to our clients.

-• Deploying Lean Techniques in strict collaboration with Integrated Suppliers and Partner Suppliers aiming at waste elimination all along the Supply Chain.
-The core discipline is always Value Stream Mapping (--> more), applied to the Supply side of the Value Chain.
+The core discipline is always Value Stream Mapping (more »), applied - respectively - to the Supply or Demand side of the Value Chain.